-- Build the advocacy marketing program that attracts high-profile advocates: Create exciting content, using storytelling, value-driven campaigns and/or interactive campaigns such as contests with exclusive prizing to gain the attention and engagement of influencers.
+- Build an advocacy marketing program that attracts high-profile advocates: Create exciting content, using storytelling, value-driven campaigns and/or interactive campaigns such as contests with exclusive prizing to gain the attention and engagement of influencers.

 - 48% of online shoppers utilize large eCommerce marketplaces.
-(Source: BigCommerce)

-- US online grocery market has grown from $12 billion in 2016 to $26 billion in 2018.
-(Source: IBIS World)
+- The U.S. online grocery market grew from $12 billion in 2016 to $26 billion in 2018.

-However, whether you are looking to sell online or not, digital presence can be a powerful tool to expand your market and support almost every stage of your sales funnel.
+Whether you are looking to sell online or not, digital presence can be a powerful tool to expand your market and support almost every stage of your sales funnel.

 - Strengthen brand identity

-- Educate your audience on your product portfolio
+- Educate your audience about your products

 - Gain customer loyalty through user-generated content